steinbrueckri/dotfiles/README.md

 ![dotfiles](https://dotfiles.github.io/images/dotfiles-logo.png)

 Hi!
-These are my dotfiles that I use every day.
+These are my dotfiles that I use every day, primarily the terminal.
 If you find something interesting, go ahead and take whatever you want from my dotfiles.

 It is managed using [yadm](https://github.com/TheLocehiliosan/yadm/), a dotfile manager.
 This makes it simple to set up a new computer with these files.
 In